 Feeding your rabbit exclusively on commercial rabbit food can result in a number of problems:

-- Over-Feeding – Rabbits should never eat more than 3% of their bodyweight in commercial rabbit food in any 24 hour period.
-Anything more than this can lead to obesity and a reduced fibre intake, which can in turn result in dental disease and a range of digestive problems.
+- Over-Feeding – Rabbits should never eat more than 3% of their body weight in commercial rabbit food in any 24 hour period.
+Anything more than this can lead to obesity and a reduced fiber intake, which can, in turn, result in dental disease and a range of digestive problems.

 - Selective Feeding – An over-reliance on mixed commercial rabbit foods can cause rabbits to become defective in certain essential nutrients, particularly calcium – which of course is crucial for good dental health.

 So if you’re going to feed your rabbit commercial rabbit food, make sure you:

 1) Choose a balanced brand containing identically-shaped pellets – avoid muesli style foods at all costs

 2) Follow the manufacturer’s feeding instructions to the letter